Frequently Asked Questions

 How fast can I get my wood?

-Delivery times vary, but it is usually 1 to 3 days after you place your order.
-During peak season (wintertime, holidays/events) it may be as long as 7-10 days.
+Delivery times vary, but during peak season (wintertime, holidays/events) it may be as long as 7-10 days.

 What kind of places do you deliver to?